 Web Form Upload

-The web form for uploading is available on the SignServer web pages by clicking the Signing and Validation Demo link.
+The web form for uploading is available on the SignServer Client Web pages.

 Use the Generic page allowing text input or file upload by specifying the worker name:

 The following displays a cURL upload example.
 Replace/ with the address of your server or appliance: